djdarcy/Prime-Square-Sum/README.md

 stf(10) = 2² + 3² + 5² + 7² + 11² + 13² + 17² = 666
 ```

 What I find fascinating about this relationship is the resultant value 666 is a triangular number itself.
-So the question then is if we were able to sum the rows of a 666 element triangle with 36 rows in base-666 would the result _also_ be the sum of squared primes?
+So the question then is if we were able to sum the rows of a 666 element triangle with 36 rows in base-666 would the result _also_ be the sum of squared or cubed primes?

 This program attempts to provide an answer.
 The base-10 number from `stf(666)` is massively large unfortunately at 98 digits: